 Energy Safe Victoria has produced the following information to assist the electrical industry in lodging and issuing Paper COES as specified by the Electricity Safety Act and the Electricity Safety (General) Regulations.

-- REC/LEW lodge a Paper Certificate of Compliance:
+- REC or LEW lodge a Paper Certificate of Compliance:

 - LEI lodge a Paper Certificate of Inspection:

-- REC/LEW lodge a periodic Certificate of Electrical Safety:
+- REC or LEW lodge a periodic Certificate of Electrical Safety:

 To purchase and lodge paper certificates, you will need your User ID and PIN.
-All current electrical licence numbers and REC numbers will have corresponding User ID details automatically allocated by Energy Safe Victoria.
-If you are unsure of your User ID details, please contact us requesting this information.
+All current electrical licence numbers and REC numbers will have corresponding User ID details automatically allocated by Energy Safe.
+If you are unsure of your User ID details, please requesting this information.

 There are 3 types of certificates:

-Periodic COES allows non-prescribed electrical installation work completed at a single address (such as a factory or plant) for a period of three months to be collated together on a single certificate.
+Periodic COES certificates allow non-prescribed electrical installation work completed at a single address (such as a factory or plant) for a period of three months to be collated together on a single certificate.
 Periodic certificates cannot be used for multiple properties.

-The Registered Electrical Contractor or Licenced Electrical Worker allocated to the Periodic Certificate is not responsible for the electrical work performed by other Licenced Electrical Worker’s, they are responsible for their own electrical work and the administration of the Periodic Certificate.
+The Registered Electrical Contractor (REC) or Licenced Electrical Worker (LEW) allocated to the Periodic Certificate is not responsible for the electrical work performed by other Licenced Electrical Workers, they are responsible for their own electrical work and the administration of the Periodic Certificate.

-If you believe your work is eligible for the use of Periodic COES, please contact us for further information.
+If you believe your work is eligible for the use of periodic COES, please for further information.